Skip to main content

 Tip

-• To enter flash mode, completely power off the mainboard.
-Hold down the BOOT button, then connect one end of a TYPE-C cable (with data transfer capability) to the mainboard and the other end to the host computer.
+• To enter flash mode, fully power off the mainboard, hold the BOOT button, then connect the TYPE-C cable (with data transfer capability) to the mainboard on one end and the host computer on the other end.

 Loading...